-- (1) The factors, parameters and/or variables not measured can be stipulated based on assumptions, analysis of historical data, or manufacturer's data.
-If a stipulated factor is subject to change over the EE Performance Hours, the EE Resource Provider shall describe how the changes will be factored into the calculation of the Nominated EE Value. - (2) Measuring a variable other than electrical demand (MW) and using that variable in the calculation of the demand reduction value.
-Measurements can include short-term or long-term end-use metering of a variable such as current (amperage) and voltage to calculate demand, equipment operating status (on/off), equipment operating times, equipment quantities (i.e., number of units installed, cubic feet of insulation installed) or facilities served where the Nominated EE Value per facility is constant. - (3) An established correlation between the metered/monitored proxy variable and electrical demand (MW).
-The EE Resource Provider may establish the correlation by conducting short-term monitoring or a series of spot measurements of both stipulated parameters, and correlating the data sets (e.g., by performing a regression analysis) to determine the functional relationship between the two parameters. - (4) Engineering correlations may also be specified using documented engineering algorithms or as part of an engineering simulation.
+- The factors, parameters and/or variables not measured can be stipulated based on assumptions, analysis of historical data, or manufacturer's data.
+If a stipulated factor is subject to change over the EE Performance Hours or winter performance hours, the EE Resource Provider shall describe how the changes will be factored into the calculation of the Nominated EE Value or Capacity Performance value. - 2.
+Measuring a variable other than electrical demand (MW) and using that variable in the calculation of the demand reduction value.
+Measurements can include short-term or long-term end-use metering of a variable such as current (amperage) and voltage to calculate demand, equipment operating status (on/off), equipment operating times, equipment quantities (i.e., number of units installed, cubic feet of insulation installed) or facilities served where the Nominated EE Value or Capacity Performance value per facility is constant.

-(5) Equipment manufacturer's data, equipment data compiled by a recognized industry group or equipment data compiled as part of a State-sponsored demand side management program (i.e., lighting fixture wattage tables) may be used in combination with the other measurements, variables or factors as described above to calculate Nominated EE Value.
+- 3. An established correlation between the metered/monitored proxy variable and electrical demand (MW).
+The EE Resource Provider may establish the correlation by conducting short-term monitoring or a series of spot measurements of both stipulated parameters, and correlating the data sets (e.g., by performing a regression analysis) to determine the functional relationship between the two parameters. - 4.
+Engineering correlations may also be specified using documented engineering algorithms or as part of an engineering simulation. - 5.
+Equipment manufacturer's data, equipment data compiled by a recognized industry group or equipment data compiled as part of a State-sponsored demand side management program (i.e., lighting fixture wattage tables) may be used in combination with the other measurements, variables or factors as described above to calculate Nominated EE Value or Capacity Performance value.
 Data from a manufacturer must be determined in a manner consistent with standards established by a recognized United States government agency or national recognized industrial manufacturing association.